-The simple and delicious lima bean Curry easily to make under 20 minutes.
-Spoiler alert, this Indian style curry can turn into a most favorite dish for the whole family.
+The simple and delicious lima bean Curry is easy to make in under 20 minutes.
+Spoiler alert, this Indian-style curry can turn into a favorite dish for the whole family.

-This is a vegan and protein-rich side dish that pairs up nicely what we serve with.
-Made with easy to find ingredients, Wonderfully fits the weeknight dinner meals.
+This is a vegan and protein-rich side dish that pairs nicely what we serve with.
+Made with easy-to-find ingredients, Wonderfully fits the weeknight dinner meals.

-Like any other curry recipe, freezer friendly and taste great the amazing even after storing.
-This lima beans Curry is a perfect recipe to be on your meal prep menu.
+Like any other curry recipe, it is freezer friendly and tastes great even after storing.
+This lima bean Curry is a perfect recipe for your meal prep menu.

-And the process of making lima bean curry is suitable to adapt to any cooking method.
-Choose any cooking method that you are comfortable with-instant pot, stovetop, or slow cooker. provides us a full range of freedom to choose our own, and we will be discussing the instructions for making in each one below.
+The process of making lima bean curry is suitable for any cooking method.
+Choose any cooking method you are comfortable with-instant pot, stovetop, or slow cooker. provides us with a full range of freedom to choose our own, and we will discuss the instructions for making each one below.

 What is Lima bean curry?

 Lima beans Curry is a side dish with spiced thick gravy and soft-cooked lima beans.
-It’s made in the Indian style of cooking.
-Where the lima beans are cooked and simmered in the onion tomato gravy and get infused with the other warm spices.
+It’s made in the Indian style of cooking where the lima beans are cooked and simmered in the onion tomato gravy and infused with other warm spices.

-This Indian-spiced Curry would be my all-time favorite choice when I crave for something spicy.
+This Indian-spiced Curry would be my all-time favorite choice when I crave something spicy.
 It is easy to put it together and the variations are unlimited.